Obsessions: Quiet Car Justice in the Age of Trump

 And when the train pulls into Washington, I find it just a little bit easier to live.

-David Litt is a former White House speechwriter and the author of the bestselling memoir Thanks, Obama.
+David Litt is a former White House speechwriter.
+He is the author of the bestselling memoir Thanks, Obama, published in September 2017.

 This piece appears in the LARB Print Quarterly Journal: No. 17, Comedy To receive the LARB Quarterly Journal, become a member or donate here. ¤ In this vapid world of Facebook, Instagram, and the pretty big ...

 This piece appears in the LARB Print Quarterly Journal: No. 17, Comedy To receive the LARB Quarterly Journal, become a member or donate here. ¤ Schrödinger’s Cat Between the poles of my hospital bed, ...

 Did you know LARB is a reader-supported nonprofit?